iosifidis/myReact/roll-the-dice/README.md

 # Roll the dice

-This is a program you roll 2 dices.
+This is a program where you roll randomly 2 dices.
 Might be useful for playing backgammon or other board game.

 <cener><img src="roll-the-dice.png" alt="Roll the dice"></center>